 “What am I doing here?”
-Seifer swung his legs over the edge of the bed and stood up easily, “I didn’t ask to be brought here.”
+Seifer swung his legs over the edge of the bed, peeling off bandages and pulling out IVs, and stood up easily, “I didn’t ask to be brought here.”

 “You couldn’t ask anything, you were out cold.”
 Kadowaki fired back with a dark look.

 Seifer shrugged and began to stride out of the office, however he never made it far, because Quistis had been waiting like a bird of prey.
 She reached forward instantly, her fingers gripping into his arm tightly and pulling him forcefully down the hall until they were alone.

 “What were you doing there?”
 She demanded.

 “Stop the interrogation Trepe, I don’t belong here and I don’t owe you any answers,” Seifer looked feral.